russmckendrick/vagrant-puppet/README.md

-# Local LEMP Setup on CentOS 6.4 with Vagrant / Puppet
+# Local LAMP Setup on CentOS 6.4 with Vagrant / Puppet

 This installs a basic Dev server with the following;

-* NGINX
+* Apache
 * MySQL
 * PHP
-* PHP-FPM
 * phpMyAdmin

 ## Installation